scipp/scipp/docs/developer/deployment.rst

 #.
 Determine the git revision of mantid you wish to use.
 #.
 Compute a version string for the revision using ``tools/make_version.py`` from the recipe repository.
 #.
 From the recipe repository update ``.azure-pipelines/release.yml`` setting the ``git_rev`` and ``mantid_ver`` to match the two values from the previous steps.
 #.
-Check the scipp tag used for the compatibility tests in ``run_test.sh`` and update if necessary (say if you've just re-released scipp as a new version)
-#.
 Commit changes to recipe repository to master (peer review advisable).
 #.
 Create a new annotated tag in the recipe repository to describe the release and its purppose
 #.
 Push the tag to origin, which will trigger the tagged release pipeline

 .. note::
-  As part of the ``conda build`` step (encoded in ``meta.yaml``), mantid's imports are tested and the mantid-scipp interface is tested in ``run_test.sh`` `(see conda docs) <https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#run-test-script>`_.
+  As part of the ``conda build`` step mantid's imports are tested and the mantid-scipp interface is tested in ``run_test.sh`` `(see conda docs) <https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#run-test-script>`_.
 Packaging can therefore fail if mantid does not appear to work (import) or there are incompatibilities between scipp and mantid.
-Be aware of reasons for packaging failure.
+The compatibility checks take the test code from the latest scipp tag. scipp itself is installed from the ``scipp/label/main`` (stable) channel as part of the process.
+All this means that the package can fail generation at the final test stage (all within ``conda build``) despite ``mantid-framework`` itself building and packaging,  so check reasons for packaging failure by inspecting full log output on azure pipeline.